mirisuzanne/mia/content/theater/timeofwar/index.md

 ------

-“In a Time of War” relates the true story of Aube who grew up Mennonite in Lorraine, France -- a village bordering Germany.
+“In a Time of War” relates the true story of Annie who grew up Mennonite in Lorraine, France -- a village bordering Germany.
-Aube was 15 years old when World War II was declared and her home became a battleground.
+Annie was 15 years old when World War II was declared and her home became a battleground.
-In this first public venue for sharing her story,
-Aube tells about the year her family spent as refugees, and then their return to their home under the German occupation.
+In this first public venue for sharing her story, Annie tells about the year her family spent as refugees, and then their return to their home under the German occupation.
 Her brother was drafted by the army, but went instead into hiding;
 her father was taken to a concentration camp.
 Both German and Allied forces used their family home for shelter.
-Aube also talks about her time at Goshen College soon after the war ended, asking some hard questions for the world today, including
+Annie also talks about her time at Goshen College soon after the war ended, asking some hard questions for the world today, including